stevekrouse/cycle/README.md

   * prevention of name collisions

   * else-if compiled

-  * better error when using a component that's undefined

-  * better colors for things

-  * hot reloading
-    * keep track of data between renders and set it as initial values for the next render (refresh clears this)

   * add the word "initial" to setting variables in element: create variable X with initial value Y
   * think about: only allow variable creation at top of scope so as to make hoisting simplier to understand --> or suggest that you put this in an event
   * the dataCollection method in output.html doesn't work for data inside if/else clauses!

-  * make the input text setup more clear (both setting the value, and getting the event.target.value)

 ## App ideas